jgehrcke/gipc/docs/index.rst

   controls based on ``gevent.Timeout`` are available.

 - Any read/write operation on a pipe is ``gevent.lock.Semaphore``-protected
-  and therefore greenlet-/threadsafe and atomic.
+  and therefore greenlet-/thread safe and atomic.

 - The auto-close behavior (gipc automatically closes handles in the parent if provided to the child, and also closes those in the child that were not